Latest post: PC Games of 1996.

 The First Flat-shaded Computer Games

-The Origin of Flat-shading in Games
+The Origin of Flat-shaded 3D Games

 This article is concerned with the first 3D flat-shaded computer games to appear on Western computer-game machines.
 Flat-shaded computer games are those whose 3D objects are solid-filled with colors or patterns.
 Flat-shaded games are contrasted with wireframe games, which only outline the polygons.